purn1mak/HadoopSummitCloudbreak/README.md

 }
 ```

 Save the updated blueprint to a file.
 Click on the `CREATE BLUEPRINT` button.
+You should see the Create CLUSTER screen.
 Enter the name of the new blueprint, something helpful such as `hdf-nifi-no-kerberos`.
 Click on the `Upload JSON File` button and upload the blueprint you just saved.
 You should see the new blueprint you created.

    ![Image](https://github.com/jaraxal/HadoopSummitCloudbreak/blob/master/cb-blueprint-list.png)

-Click the `CREATE BLUEPRINT` button.
-You should see the Create Blueprint screen.
+Click the `CREATE CLUSTER` button.
+You should see the Create CLUSTER screen.

    ![Image](https://github.com/jaraxal/HadoopSummitCloudbreak/blob/master/hdf-general-configuration.png)